Things To Do In Alligator Point Florida

 Where is Alligator Point Florida?

-Alligator Point Florida is located on Florida’s Gulf of Mexico.
+Alligator Point Florida is a rural beach community located on Florida’s Gulf of Mexico.
 You will find this little gem on St. James Island in Franklin County, Florida, United States.

 Map of Alligator Point And Ochlockonee Bay

 Many refer to this as simply the point.
-You will find “the point” between the Gulf of Mexico and Alligator Harbor.
+You will find “the point” or narrow beach peninsula between the Gulf of Mexico and Alligator Harbor.

 There are a few small airports nearby, but the nearest main airport is Tallahassee International Airport.